commerce-agent/cap/docs/specification.md

     *   The Merchant Agent performs the skill routing by interpreting the content of the `TextPart`.
     *   **Support and Scalability:**
         *   Merchant Agents **MAY** opt-out of supporting text-based invocation for some or all of their CAP skills due to the potential computational costs of natural language processing at scale.
-        *   A Merchant Agent signals its support for text-based invocation for a specific skill by including an appropriate MIME type representing natural language (e.g., `text/plain`) in the `inputModes` array for that skill within its `AgentCard.skills` (or in `AgentCard.defaultInputModes` if applicable globally).
-If `text/plain` (or an equivalent MIME type) is not listed as a supported input mode for a skill, Client Agents **SHOULD** assume text-based invocation for that skill is not supported (see A2A-SPEC Section 5.5.4).
+        *   A Merchant Agent signals its support for text-based invocation for a specific skill by including an appropriate MIME type representing natural language (e.g., `text/plain`) in the `inputModes` array for that skill within its `skills` array (or in global defaults if applicable).
+If `text/plain` (or an equivalent MIME type) is not listed as a supported input mode for a skill, Client Agents **SHOULD** assume text-based invocation for that skill is not supported.
-        *   If a Merchant Agent receives an A2A `Message` containing only a `TextPart` intended for CAP skill invocation but does not support or cannot route this text-based request for the intended skill, it **SHOULD** respond with a standard A2A `JSONRPCError` with `code: -32005` (`ContentTypeNotSupportedError`), as defined in Section 8.2 of [A2A-SPEC].
+        *   If a Merchant Agent receives an A2A `Message` containing only a `TextPart` intended for CAP skill invocation but does not support or cannot route this text-based request for the intended skill, it **SHOULD** respond with a standard A2A `JSONRPCError` with `code: -32005` (`ContentTypeNotSupportedError`), as defined in the [A2A-SPEC].
 The error's `data` field **MAY** provide additional context.

 The interaction methods above are aimed at skill routing - skills are allowed to specify support for natural language text fields in their structured `DataPart` input specifications to augment their interaction.